georgeflanagin/anagrammatic/README.md

 The result will be a file named `nameyouwanttouse.numbers` that you can reference in your calculation as `nameyouwanttouse`.

-### The PDF documentation looks like it is not finished.

-Yes.

 ### Why are the dictionaries saved as pickles?
 That limits their use to Python.